Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Coupling control of optomechanical systems

-For the standard cavity optomechanical system, the single-photon optomechanical coupling ${g_{\rm{0}}}$ is far less than the decay rate of the optical cavity ${\kappa _a}$.
-We present in Fig.~\ref{Fig-1}$\left( \rm{a} \right)$ the processes of making the prototypical optomechanical system achieve an ultrastrong coupling $g_{\rm{s}}$ by laser-driven control in an open system.
-Here by ultrastrong coupling, we mean the case in which the strengthened single-photon optomechanical coupling $g_{\rm{s}}$ is a considerable fraction of the detuning of the mechanical resonance frequency ${{\Delta _{\rm{m}}}}$ \cite{ref-40}.
-The derivation of an enhanced model in an open quantum system involves four steps described below.
+For the standard optomechanical setup, the strength of the single-photon radiation-pressure (RP) nonlinear interaction (\textit{RP nonlinearity as the dominant optomechanical nonlinearity, it is commonly referred to as the optomechanical coupling}) ${g_{\rm{0}}}$ is far less than the decay rate of the optical cavity ${\kappa _a}$.
+Figure~\ref{Fig-1}(a) presents the procedure for driving an optomechanical system, effectively described by a circuit quantum electrodynamics (QED), into the ultrastrong coupling regime characterized by the coupling strength $g_{\rm{s}}$ through laser control in an open quantum system.
+Here, ultrastrong coupling denotes the regime in which the enhanced optomechanical interaction $g_{\rm{s}}$ becomes a considerable fraction of the detuning of the mechanical resonance frequency ${{\Delta _{\rm{m}}}}$ \cite{ref-40}.

-Initially, as the simplest optical resonator structure, we consider a generic Fabry-P\'{e}rot cavity consisting of a single-mode optical cavity field and a single-mode mechanical oscillator [see Fig.~\ref{Fig-1}$\left( \rm{b} \right)$].
-Here we consider the lowest-order correction of interaction beyond the radiation-pressure (RP) term, namely the cross-Kerr (CK) interaction term [see Appendix A for details \cite{ref-41,ref-42,ref-43,ref-44}].
-This leads to the Hamiltonian of the generalized optomechanical model that reads
+We first initialize the system by introducing a standard optomechanical Hamiltonian describing a single-mode optical cavity field coupled to a single-mode mechanical oscillator [see Fig.~\ref{Fig-1}(b)].
+In particular, we consider the lowest-order correction to the optomechanical interaction beyond the radiation-pressure (RP) term and neglect the rapidly oscillating terms, $\hbar \chi {a^\dag }a{b^\dag }{b^\dag }$ and $\hbar \chi {a^\dag }abb$, see Appendix \ref{appendix A} for details \cite{ref-41,ref-42,ref-43,ref-44,ref-79,ref-80}.
+Then, the Hamiltonian of the standard optomechanical model reads